gabrielcor/node-redescape-EscapeRoomSupplier/Flows/Get UPC State/readme.md

-# Get Universal Puzzle Controller State ogging
+# Get Universal Puzzle Controller State
 ## Official documentation

 The official documentation is at <a href="https://wiki.escaperoomsupplier.com/wiki/Universal_Puzzle_Controller_API_v1.0.0">Escape Room Supplier documentation API</a>.
 Problem is that the documentation for the most part of the invocation is wrong.